lennilobel/sql2022-workshop-hol/README.md

       7. Now click `OK` to start the restore process.

    After the restore completes successfully, the WideWorldImporters database will appear in the "Databases" folder in Object Explorer.

+   You can now delete the `C:\HolDB` folder, as well as the two database backup files in your Downloads folder.

 You're all set.
 Ready to dive in?
 [Let's get started!](https://github.com/lennilobel/sql2022-workshop-hol/tree/main/HOL)